-The Applicant shall analyse the scope of the proposed road alignment(s) to identify appropriate new, existing and planned road sections for the purpose of traffic noise impact assessment.
-In determining whether the traffic noise impact due to a road improvement project/work is considered significant, detailed information with respect to factors including change of nature of road, change of alignment and change of traffic capacity or traffic composition etc. shall be assessed.
-The traffic noise impact shall be considered significant if the traffic noise level with the road project is greater than that without the road project at the design year by 1 dB(A) or more.
-Figures showing extents of the road sections (including existing, planned and new/altered road sections) shall be provided in the EIA report.
+The Applicant shall identify road sections for the purpose of traffic noise impact assessment.
+In determining whether the traffic noise impact due to road traffic induced by the project is considered significant, detailed information with respect to factors including change of nature of road, change of traffic capacity or traffic composition etc. shall be assessed.
+Figures showing extents of the affected road sections (including existing, planned and new/altered road sections) shall be provided in the EIA report.